icon

 Description: Agents are often aware of local investors looking for opportunities, making them great contacts.

 Tip: Build strong relationships with agents, even offering them leads that you feel might suit their practice.
-They can provide you with leads in return for any potential business you point them toward.

 Local Property Auctions: